 So what’s the biggest benefit?
 Customers can order and pay remotely before they enter the store, meaning a restaurant can cut down on staff needed at the registers.
 More pieces of equipment like this not only will reduce down time, but they also will keep food fresh during pick-up.

 More Restaurants Participating in Delivery

 Whether it’s an in-house system or through a third party, delivery should continue to grow well into the 2020s.
-The use of third-party delivery services grew during the latter portion of this decade.
+Participation in third-party delivery services grew during the latter portion of the 2010s.
 Providers like DoorDash, Uber Eats and GrubHub have allowed people to get their favorite fast food without leaving their home or office.
 Popular chains like McDonald’s, Taco Bell, Subway and Wendy’s began partnering with third-party services in the last two to three years, and they haven’t looked back.

 There are still some notable quick-service establishments who have yet to join the fold.
 However, they might have to jump in when the next decade rolls around.
 According to a study by The NPD Group, restaurants have seen an annual growth rate of 23 percent in digital orders since 2013.
 That is expected to triple by the end of 2020.

 The impact could spread to more casual dining establishments too.
 The National Restaurant Association’s Restaurant Industry 2030 Report projects that it will be implemented in a wide variety of places in the next 10 years.
 The report highlights “10 Sure Things in 2030,” and here was No. 1 on that list: